ZachM89/HolyShift/README.md

 # HolyShift
 # Created by: Maulbatross (Kronos 3)
+- Some functions borrowed from CatDruidDPS by Cernie
 A cat druid one-button dps addon for vanilla WoW 1.12 and other useful feral druid functions.

 Note: This is designed for use at level 60.
 I have not tested it below level 60.